-At the rear of the Tea Room are several pathways taking you up Tower Hill.
+At the rear of the Cafe are several pathways that lead you up onto Tower Hill.